-Using a simple graphical or textual representation like SBML (Systems Biology Markup Langauge) or MDL (Model Description Language), a mathematical description in terms of DAE (differential algebraic description), ODE, PDE, SDE, or Stochastic interactions is implemented in a Gillespie-like algorithm.
+Using a simple graphical or textual representation like SBML (Systems Biology Markup Language) or MDL (Model Description Language), a mathematical description in terms of DAE (differential algebraic description), ODE, PDE, SDE, or Stochastic interactions is implemented in a Gillespie-like algorithm.
 Simpathica also creates an alternate description of the system and related data.
-When the system consists of many modules, they are represented individually, at many levels of abstraction, nd with rules for compositionality.
+When the system consists of many modules, they are represented individually, at many levels of abstraction, and with rules for compositionality.

-The system supports a wide range of analysis tools: model checking with a propositional branching-time temporal logic, time-frequency analysis tools with wavelets, linear discriminant bases, Karhunen-Loeve analysis, clustering using wavelet-bases, information-theoretic approaches to measure the significance of the system components, and approaches based on statistical learning theory.
+The system supports a wide range of analysis tools: model checking with a propositional branchingtime temporal logic, time-frequency analysis tools with wavelets, linear discriminant bases, Karhunen-Loeve analysis, clustering using wavelet-bases, information-theoretic approaches to measure the significance of the system components, and approaches based on statistical learning theory.
+All these systems, and a database for trajectory (with an architecture similar to NYUMAD) were developed under the larger BioComp/BioSPICE (supported by DARPA) effort and are available on the web (www.biospace.org).